-Your car insurance deductible is the amount you pay before your insurance company pays the claim.
+Your car insurance deductible is the amount you pay before your auto insurance company pays the claim.

 When most people think of deductibles, they think of collision insurance, which pays for the damages or replacement of your car in the event that you are in an accident that you caused.

-When a deductible is applied to a collision insurance claim, your car insurance company pays your entire repair or replacement bill minus your deductible amount.
+When a deductible is applied to a collision insurance claim, your car insurance company pays your entire repair or replacement bill minus your deductible cost.

 For example, if your car is wrecked in a car accident that causes $3,000 worth of damage and your deductible is $500, your insurance company pays $2,500.
 You are responsible for paying the $500 from your own funds.

-If the car accident results in a total loss of your vehicle, your insurance company will pay the value of your vehicle just prior to the accident minus your deductible.
+If the auto accident results in a total loss of your vehicle, your auto insurance provider will pay the value of your vehicle just prior to the accident minus your deductible.

 This means that if your car was worth $10,000 and your deductible is $500, your insurance company will send you a check for $9,500.

-If you have a collision car insurance policy with a zero deductible, you pay nothing when you get into an accident or your car is totaled in an accident.
+If you have a collision coverage auto insurance policy with a zero deductible, you pay nothing when you get into an accident or your car is totaled in an accident.